BertaVR/active_records_mapped_con_Berta/README.md

 # Active Record

 ## Goals
 The aim of this repo was practising on how to connect our code to a database.
 We tried to learn specially how one to one relations work.
 We used pair programming to make this project.
+It's about orders on products.

 # How to run it (default info by quarkus)
 This project uses Quarkus, the Supersonic Subatomic Java Framework.